uttpal/clockwork/Readme.md

 # Clockwork-Scheduler
-Clockwork-Schedular is a general purpose distributed job scheduler.
+Clockwork-Scheduler is a general purpose distributed job scheduler.
 It offers you horizontally scalable scheduler with atleast once delivery guarantees.
 Currently supported task delivery mechanism is kafka, at task execution time the schedule data is pushed to the given kafka topic.